|

 Static muscle stretching before training reduces maximal strength

 You can stretch muscles 'dynamically' and 'statically'.
 Dynamic stretching involves 'pumping': you adopt a stretch pose, then keep on stretching to the point where you feel the stretch in your muscle, and then release it so that the muscle returns quickly to its original length.
 Then you repeat the procedure.
-Dynamic stretching boosts performance when done before an explosive training session or during rests between sets.
+Dynamic stretching boosts performance when done before an sprint training session or during rests between sets.

 Most human studies on the effect of stretching used untrained students as the test subjects.
 But do men and women with years of weight training experience react in the same way?
 To answer this question the Brazilians performed a small study using 9 untrained [UT] and 11 trained [RT] males in their twenties.
 The trained men had been doing weight training for six months.